-Welcome to Art Vistas!
-A select group of parent volunteers (Art Guides) who go into the classrooms six times during the course of the year and show the children a series of fine art prints.
-The Art Guides lead a discussion of the prints and their artists, and encourage the students to answer questions and give their opinions.
-Then, the Art Guide hands our materials, and leads the students through a project that gives them a chance to explore and have fun with the new "building blocks of art" they have learned about, providing unique creative opportunities.
+Creative Colts is facilitated by parent volunteers (Art Guides) who go into the classrooms six times a year and deliver a prepared lesson.
+This involves showing a series of fine art prints, leading a discussion on the prints and their artists, and encouraging students to answer questions and give their opinions.
+Afterward, the Art Guide hands out materials and leads the students through a project that gives them a chance to explore, get creative, and have fun with the new "building blocks of art" they just learned about.

-With the knowledge and language gained from Art Vistas presentations, students can approach any work of art with a sense of confidence.
+With the knowledge and language gained from Creative Colts presentations, students can approach any work of art with a sense of confidence.
 They can discuss the artist's use of color, line, shape, texture, and value.
-In addition, the student's own artwork improves with the knowledge and hands-on experience gained from the program.
-Parent volunteers (Art Guides) work directly with the teacher to schedule the day and time for the lesson.
+In addition, the student's own artwork improves with the learning and hands-on experience gained from the program.

-Art Vistas has prepared lesson plans for each class along with instructions for the project being presented.
+Volunteer to be an Art Guide!
+Art Guides do not need any experience or background in teaching or art education because we provide all the trainings with prepared lesson plans, materials and instructions.
 From start to finish, the Art Guide is in the classroom about 60-90 minutes (most of which is spent supervising the students doing the art project).
-Grades K through 5 undertake 6 lessons, which is one per month from October to April.
-TK will have 3 lessons.
-April is a make-up month for any lessons you haven't been able to get to during the year.
-In May we join the Open House for the school and hold an Art Vistas Open House night where we display 1 piece of the best artwork from each child.
+Art Guides work directly with the teacher to schedule the day and time for each lesson.
+Grades K through 5 undertake six lessons (one per month from October to April).
+TK has three lessons.
+April is a make-up month for any missed lessons.
+In May, we hold an Art Show during Open House where we display a piece of artwork from each student.

 In addition to Art Guides, we also need Grade-Level Coordinators (GLC).
 GLCs do not go into the classroom, but prepare the supplies necessary for each project for their particular grade.

 Sign ups for Creative Colts take place at the beginning of the year during the Welcome Back Coffee and Back to School Nights in the classrooms.